Benjamin Netanyahu: Sixth term

-In May 2025, Netanyahu stated that the destruction of homes in Gaza would lead to the forced emigration of Palestinians.
+In May, Netanyahu stated that the destruction of homes in Gaza would lead to the forced emigration of Palestinians.

-On 13 June, Netanyahu authorized airstrikes against Iran, marking the beginning of the Iran–Israel war.
+On 13 June, Netanyahu authorized airstrikes against Iran, marking the beginning of the Twelve-Day War.
 Within a week, Netanyahu publicly commented on the effects of the war: "Each of us bears a personal cost, and my family has not been exempt", as he cited that it was "the second time that my son Avner has cancelled a wedding due to missile threats."
-In July, Netanyahu was criticized for deciding to increase Gaza aid distribution by some members of his cabinet who rejected the U.S. ceasefire proposal.
+In July, Netanyahu was criticized for deciding to increase Gaza aid distribution by some in his cabinet, who rejected the U.S. ceasefire proposal.

-In August 2025, Netanyahu said in an interview with i24NEWS that he was on a "historic and spiritual mission" and that he is "very" attached to the vision of Greater Israel, which includes the Palestinian territories.
-On 21 September 2025, Netanyahu rejected the existence of a Palestinian state west of the Jordan River, saying, "For years, I have prevented the establishment of this terrorist state facing tremendous pressures at home and abroad."

-In Netanyahu's address to the United Nations General Assembly in New York, he opposed international recognition of a Palestinian state.
-As Netanyahu commenced his speech, dozens of individuals in New York exited the hall in protest.
+In August 2025, Netanyahu said in an interview that he was on a "historic and spiritual mission" and "very" attached to the vision of Greater Israel, which includes the Palestinian territories and other Arab states.
+On 21 September, Netanyahu rejected the existence of a Palestinian state west of the Jordan River, saying, "For years, I have prevented the establishment of this terrorist state facing tremendous pressures at home and abroad."
+In Netanyahu's address to the United Nations General Assembly, he opposed international recognition of a Palestinian state.
+As Netanyahu commenced his speech, dozens of individuals exited the hall in protest.